 The best way to avoid tricky scenarios created by holding periods is to keep track of your transactions with a checkbook register.
 Traditionally, checkbook registers are those lined notebooks that come with your checks, but you can use any system that works for you (whether that’s a printable form, a digital spreadsheet, or even an app on your phone).

 Recording your transactions as you go will give you a more accurate idea of your account balance and help you avoid unnecessary fees or overdraft charges.
-It also takes the guesswork out of writing a check or making an ATM withdrawal because you’ll know whether or not you have the money in your account to cover it.
+An overdraft charge is when you write a check and it tries to clear your account, but there isn’t enough money to cover it.
+A fee is charged when this happens so be careful to always document the amount of the check in your check register and to not spend those funds.
+Keeping a check register takes the guesswork out of writing a check or making an ATM withdrawal because you’ll know whether or not you have the money in your account to cover it.
 Comparing your checkbook register to your monthly statements also makes it easier for you to spot any errors or fraudulent charges.

 Start by recording all your checking account transactions in your checkbook register, including debit card payments, checks written and received, and ATM withdrawals.
 Include online bill payments and direct deposits, too.
 (Since those are sometimes automated, it can be easy to forget them.)
 When you get your monthly statement, compare each transaction to your checkbook register and put a check mark next to each transaction that matches your statement.
 If items in your statement do not match your checkbook register, figure out what’s at cause.
 Sometimes it’s an entry error or a slip-up in your math, but it could be an error by your financial institution.